Poetry film: Poetry film-makers

-Mrigankasekhar Ganguly, at his 22, made the first poetry film in Bengali 'megh bolechhe' which was screened at Kolkata press club.
+Mrigankasekhar Ganguly, at 22, made the first poetry film in Bengali 'megh bolechhe' which was screened at Kolkata press club.
 In 2011 he directed his second poetry film 'Iti Apu' recited by Soumitra Chatterjee.
 In 2014, he directed Stark Electric Jesus based on the poem written by Malay Roy Choudhury.
 It breaks the narrative structure and creates a language of poetry in film.

 Iranian director Abbas Kiarostami, is one of the most famous poetry filmmakers, who has received acclaim for his poetry films.